ADOLESCENT TRAUMA

 Cognitive-Behavioral Therapy (CBT)

 The first step in CBT is to help adolescents identify their thoughts and beliefs about the trauma.
 This is done through individual or group therapy sessions.
 Once the thoughts and beliefs have been identified, the therapist will help the adolescent challenge and change these thoughts.
-They’ll do this by helping the adolescent see the situation from different perspectives and to reframe their thinking.
+They’ll do this by helping adolescents see the situation from different perspectives and reframe their thinking.

 The next step is to help adolescents to change their behavior.
 This is done through exposure therapy, which involves gradually exposing adolescents to situations that trigger their trauma symptoms.

 The final step is to help adolescents maintain their new thoughts and behaviors.
-This is done through continuing therapy sessions and by providing support and resources for when they are triggered.
+This is accomplished through continuing therapy sessions and by providing support and resources for when they are triggered.

 Medication